ZeyaoDong/Group-Project/README.md

 ## Features
--Supports PK models with multi-compartments
+Supports PK models with multi-compartments/
--Outputs drug quantity over time in different compartments -Visualize drug quantity/concentration over time in different compartment -Can be used to calculate the following variables:
+Outputs drug quantity over time in different compartments/ Visualize drug quantity/concentration over time in different compartment/ Can be used to calculate the following variables:
 + Maximum cooncentration- Cmax
 + Time to reach Cmax
 + Minimum concentration- Cmin